 It is entirely fitting then, that this past Sunday during our Earth Day Sunday worship service, the congregation of Pittsboro Presbyterian Church did exactly what Arbor Day encourages all of us to do.
 We planted a tree.
 We planted it on a piece of church property designated as Nooe Park near another tree planted some years back in memory of one of our “tree hugging” members.
 As this new tree planted in honor of his wife grows and grows, its branches and leaves will eventually “hold hands” and embrace one another.
 As that happens, these two maple trees will become a symbol of love, love for one another and love of nature.

-If you were listening closely to the readings from Genesis, Psalms and Revelation (the beginning middle and end of the Bible), you may have noticed that the one thing they all have in common is that trees are mentioned in all of them.
-Fact is, next to God and people, trees are the most mentioned living thing in the Bible.
-For example, if you were to highlight every sentence containing a tree in the first three chapters of Genesis, you’d be highlighting nearly a third of the sentences.
+Following the scripture readings from Genesis, Psalms and Revelation (the beginning middle and end of the Bible) and as a prelude to the book reading, we noted that the one thing they all have in common is that trees are mentioned in all of them.
+Trees are mentioned often in the first three chapters of Genesis.

 In the beginning, when God forms Adam from the Earth (the Adamah) God plants him in the center of a garden beneath a tree, the tree of knowledge, and charges him to till and keep it.
 God charges the trees with keeping humans alive (Gen. 1:29), giving them a place to live (Gen. 2:8), and providing food to sustain them (verse 16).